Blosc/python-blosc2/README.rst

 super-chunks, multi-dimensional arrays
 (`NDArray <https://www.blosc.org/python-blosc2/reference/ndarray_api.html>`_),
 serialization and other bells and whistles introduced in C-Blosc2.
-Although this is always and endless process, we are have almost catched up with the full C-Blosc2 potential (with the convenience of Python :-).
+Although this is always and endless process, we are have almost caught up with the full C-Blosc2 potential (with the convenience of Python :-).

 **Note:** Python-Blosc2 is meant to be backward compatible with Python-Blosc data.